Visa Information

 -

 Some Schengen member states want to exchange information on visa applicants.
-This check (known as ‘consultation’) is mandatory for certain nationalities.
-For more information please check the website of the European Commission.
+For more information please the website of the European Commission.

 You can track the status of your application using your track & trace code.
-If you have any questions about the status of your application, please contact the Visa Application Centre
+If you have any questions about the status of your application after the 30 calendar days have passed, contact the Visa Application Centre

 -